 There are a number of obvious benefits to having information held in a blockchain as a shared and continually reconciled database:

-In terms of file storage, blockchain decentralizing this on the internet means that distributed data across the network cannot be hacked or lost.
-Decentralization here also means there’s potential for file transfers and streaming times to improve, even in the face of an overload and always mounting pool of content and data.
+A global network of computers uses blockchain infrastructure to jointly manage the database that records transactions.
+No one central authority controls this database, and the potential for mass collaboration is only now beginning to be understood.
+In terms of file storage, blockchain’s decentralization means that distributed data across the network cannot be hacked or lost.
+There’s also potential for file transfers and streaming times to improve, even in the face of an overload and the continually growing pool of content and data.

 Traditionally, enterprise data center infrastructures employed a local client-to-server traffic interaction.
 For cloud computing to occur, on the other hand, the network traffic is server-to-server dominant.
 Server-to-server traffic can uphold the demand for greater bandwidth and efficiency to support heavier traffic from an ever-growing user base.
 In this environment, a client-to-server traffic network gets bogged down when bandwidth is consumed, causing dreaded latency issues.

-The development of blockchain offers a lot of potential in terms of implementing secure, verifiable transaction-based applications.
+The development of blockchain infrastructure offers a lot of potential in terms of implementing secure, verifiable transaction-based applications.
 And this technology seems to address a number of problems with the internet.
-Blockchain thwarts hackers, reduces concerns about invalid transactions while promoting efficient, fully documented business processes.
+Blockchain cybersecurity thwarts hackers, reduces concerns about invalid transactions while promoting efficient, fully documented business processes.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.